nma43/Ames-Iowa-Housing-Dataset-Analysis-in-R/README.md

 # Ames-Iowa-Housing-Dataset-Analysis-in-R
-This is my capstone project in the R programming language.
+This is my Statistics with R Capstone Project in the R programming language.
 I have uploaded the training, validation and testing datasets.
 I have also uploaded my final project in the following formats: Rmd, HTML, PDF.
 Basically, I am simulating the work of a statistical consultant working for a real estate investment firm in Ames, Iowa.
 I am asked to develop a model that will predict the price of a house given multiple variables.
 The overall organization of the project is as follows: